kensiprell/ktorio.github.io/quickstart/guides/api.md

 {::options toc_levels="1..2" /}

-In this guide you will learn how to create an API using ktor.
+In this guide you will learn how to create an API using Ktor.
-We are going to create a simple API to store simple text snippets (like a small pastebin-like API).
+We are going to create a simple API to store text snippets (similar to a small pastebin-like API).

-To achieve this, we are going to use the [Routing], [StatusPages], [Authentication], [JWT Authentication], [CORS], [ContentNegotiation] and [Jackson] features.
+To achieve this we are going to use the [Routing], [StatusPages], [Authentication], [JWT Authentication], [CORS], [ContentNegotiation], and [Jackson] features.

 [Routing]: /servers/features/routing.html
 [StatusPages]: /servers/features/status-pages.html